Ahmed-Magdy-S/Ahmed-DB-SQL/README.md

 - [ ] Effective Buffer Utilization
 - [ ] Query Optimization

+## Known problems
+- There are holes in db files (e.g: table files, log files, etc...).
+The holes are exist due to some records don't fit into the remaining of the file block space, so a new block is created every time, leaving the previous block in non-full state.

+## Need to be proved
+- Log manager uses indirect buffer for its memory page, I don't know if this is a good option or not when comparing it to the direct buffer

 ## Setup
 It will be available after finishing of the project.